Emphasis in Global Business

 Study and application of finance in the global arena.
 Focus of critical attention on how financial strategies, risk, tools, investments, theories, and institutions work in a global context.
 Substitutes for BUAD 655W Global Business.

-Examination of how national and international competition, government interaction, product and technological development, and intra-firm coordination and thier effects on the formation and implementation of business objectives, strategy, and structure.
+Examination of how national and international competition, government interaction, product and technological development, and intra-firm coordination and their effects on the formation and implementation of business objectives, strategy, and structure.
 Substitutes for MGMT 697W Strategy Capstone.

 Examination of the relation between political and economic structures and business activities at the regional and global levels.
 Focus is on the development of regional institutions in the European Union in response to and motivator of the increasing global nature of business.
 Offered in conjunction with the Institute of Economic and Political Studies, Cambridge.
 Substitutes for BUAD 652 Public Policy and the Firm or INTB 691W Global Political Economy.